Abhisahu143/DevSpace2/README.md

 <div align="center">

-# 🌌 DevSpace Browser Extension
+# 🌌 DevSpace2 Browser Extension

 A premium, highly-customizable Chrome/Edge New Tab extension crafted for developers, designers, and power users.
 DevSpace transforms your standard new tab page into a beautiful, functional, and highly efficient dashboard.